coconutneu/lqr_spacecraft/README.md

 Quaternion-basierte Zustandsregelung

-A example code of designing LQR for Spacecraft (aka attitude control)
+A simple example code of designing LQR for Spacecraft (aka attitude control)